neildhir/non-stationary-causal-bandits/README.md

 2. CCB (this paper) takes discrete actions (interventions) in a dynamical system modelled as a dynamic causal diagram.

 ## Installation

-This package builds extensively upon [SCM-MAB code repo](https://github.com/sanghack81/SCMMAB-NIPS2018).
-It has been incorporated as a submodule in this repo.
-So you do _not_ have to install it separately.

 To instal this package; clone this repo and install using